wcampbell0x2a/backhand/README.md

 Library and binaries for the reading, creating, and modification of [SquashFS](https://en.wikipedia.org/wiki/SquashFS) file systems.

+- **Library** — Backhand provides an easy way for programmatic analysis of Squashfs images, including the extraction and modification of images.
+- **Feature Flags** — Supported compression and decompression are feature flagged, so your final binary (or `unsquashfs`) only needs to include code to extract one type of image.
+- **Unconventional Support** — As well as supporting normal linux kernel SquashFS 4.0, we also support the "wonderful world of vendor formats" with a `Kind` struct.
+This allows changing the magic bytes, custom compression algorithms, and the Endian-ness of either the Data or Metadata fields.

 ## Library
 Add the following to your `Cargo.toml` file:
 ```toml